GabrielaBezerra/CheckForChanges/README.md

 # Check For Changes

 Simple Bash script for checking if a website has been updated.
-Since it uses "say" script to notify changes on the specified website, I guess it will only work properly on macOS.
-I'm going to check/improve that soon.
+It's currently working on MacOS and Linux!

+MacOS version uses `say` command to make the computer speak when the website has changed, while Linux uses `espeak`.

+Thanks @NirvadoX for implementing a linux version 🐧 🎉

 ### Setup